luxfi/docs/docs/reference/luxd/metrics-api.md

 for information on Prometheus’ formatting.

-[Here](/nodes/maintain/setting-up-node-monitoring) is a tutorial that shows how to set up Prometheus and Grafana to monitor LuxGo node using the Metrics API.
+[Here](/nodes/maintain/setting-up-node-monitoring) is a tutorial that shows how to set up Prometheus and Grafana to monitor Luxd node using the Metrics API.